Nebraska Alcohol and Drug Use Statistics

 People making under $25,000 a year were most likely to abuse drugs for non-medical reasons

-If the rehab is in your insurance plan’s network
+- If the chosen rehab is in-network with your insurance plan

-Your insurance company will have a network of addiction treatment facilities that it works with.
-When you go to an in-network treatment center, the insurance company will cover more of your costs than if you choose an out-of-network rehab.
-You can find out which rehabs work with your insurance plan by calling your insurance company.
+Your insurance company will have a network of addiction treatment centers that it works with.
+When you go to an in-network facility, the insurance company will cover more of your costs than if you choose one that’s out-of-network.
+You can find out which ones work with your insurance plan by calling your insurance company.

 Medicaid is a state-federal partnership to offer health insurance to those with low incomes, as well as people with certain disabilities and medical conditions.
 Medicaid is comprehensive insurance that covers addiction treatment.
 Each state administers its own Medicaid plans.